KFig21/cv_application/README.md

 I cant figure out how to get my react app on github.
-Im starting to feel like I'm not meant to be a programmer if i can't solve little problems like this

 git@github.com: Permission denied (publickey).
 fatal: Could not read from remote repository.